JAlcocerT/JAlcocerT/content/blog/dev-saas-stripe.md

 Make sure that one user can only edit records related to that particular user.

-Also **pwd's should be hashed** on the DBs, just in case the DB gets compromised.
+Also **pwd's should ALWAYS be [hashed](https://jalcocert.github.io/JAlcocerT/encryption-101/)** on the DBs, just in case the DB gets compromised...